realnews-gateway/emergency-publishing-system/network-access-layer/camouflage/sni-randomization.md

 # SNI Randomization

-SNI (Server Name Indication) randomization is a critical camouflage technique that prevents censors from blocking VPN traffic based on domain names observed during the TLS handshake.
+SNI (Server Name Indication) randomization is a camouflage technique that prevents censors from blocking Empus traffic based on domain names observed during the TLS handshake.
 By rotating, obfuscating, or fronting SNI values, the system avoids static domain fingerprints and reduces the effectiveness of SNI-based filtering.

-SNI randomization is essential in regions where SNI filtering is widely deployed.
+This is essential in regions where SNI filtering is widely deployed.

 ---